 ‘And Rowan said, “Yes, of course”, so Tegwyn knew the fairy would do whatever he asked.

 ‘Tegwyn said he needed a blanket for his new baby daughter, as the nights were cold, so would Rowan fly around and collect all the wool that was caught in thistles and brambles, and spin it and weave it into a blanket?

 ‘And he added, “I can look after that heavy book for you, to save you from having to carry it around.”

-‘The next day the fairy spun and wove the wool, and in the evening he presented them with a blanket, soft and fine, a beautiful thing.
-Aelwen fed him and thanked him again – she was delighted with the blanket.
-But Tegwyn wasn’t delighted – again he had spent all day trying to make sense of the book of magic, and again he could make nothing of it.
+‘The next day Rowan spun and wove the wool, and in the evening he presented them with a blanket, soft and fine, a beautiful thing.
+Aelwen was delighted with the blanket.
+But Tegwyn wasn’t delighted.
+Again he had spent all day trying to make sense of the book of magic, and again he could make nothing of it.
 So all that night he schemed, and in the morning he asked the fairy for another favour.

 ‘This went on for many nights, until the moon grew round and full.
 Every day Tegwyn asked Rowan for another favour, and every day he neglected his work and tried to make sense of the fairy’s book, but he could get nothing from it.
 Then he would lie awake at night thinking up another task for the fairy.
 And every evening, Aelwen thanked Rowan for the work he’d done, and fed him a tasty meal.
 She was an excellent cook.’

 ‘Not like anyone in our family’, Demi interrupted.
 ‘Where is this going, anyhow?
 I thought you were explaining what happened tonight.’